Core 2 Extreme X7900 vs Core 2 Quad Q9550

 • 5

-Here you can ask a question about Core 2 Quad Q9550 or Core 2 Extreme X7900, agree or disagree with our judgements, or report an error or mismatch.
+Here you can give us your opinion about processors Core 2 Quad Q9550 and Core 2 Extreme X7900, agree or disagree with our ratings, or report bugs or inaccuracies on the site.